glet2024/glet2024/README.md

-Hi, I’m Gus LeTourneau!
+Hi, I’m Gus!
 I'm an undergrad student studying applied mathematics and computer science at Brown University (class of 2024).

 I have a wide range of interests, but I'm particularly interested in compuational visualization of mathematical models and systems.
 From chaos theory to dynamical change within systems of differential equations, I am fascinated with how the intersection of computers and mathematics